CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-2.md

 Check yours with [this one]({{site.baseurl}}{{site.baseurl}}/t/03-cartodbjs-ground-up/lesson-2/CartoDB-js-lesson2-toggles-and-slider.html).

 Now we have built a basic app with your map!
-Congrats on making is this far.
+Congrats on making it this far.

 If you want to explore more, check out the following links for other methods in the library:

 + cartodb.Layer are [here](http://docs.cartodb.com/cartodb-platform/cartodb-js.html#cartodbcartodblayer).
 + cartodb.Vis are [here](http://docs.cartodb.com/cartodb-platform/cartodb-js.html#cartodbvis).

 That's the end of Lesson 2.
-The next lesson goes into customizing the interactivity of the different layers of your map.
+You saw a little bit of SQL and CartoCSS in this lesson.
+The next lesson we will explore them more with the goal of customizing the display of data on your maps.